vuejs/docs/src/about/team.md

 ## Team Members

 The Vue.js Team consists of members in the community who have provided valuable contributions to the community and are recognized for their efforts and time.

+## Community Partners

+Some members of the Vue community have so enriched it, that they deserve special mention.
+We've developed a more intimate relationship with these key partners, often coordinating with them on upcoming features and news.

+## Core Team Emeriti

+Here we honor some no-longer-active core team members who have made valuable contributions in the past.